alasca-association/tarook/docs/user/guide/minimal-access-venv.rst

-For users requiring access to given cluster repositories but not frequently operating on these via the LCM, poetry will probably have to update and download a lot of Python packages.
+For users requiring access to given cluster repositories but not frequently operating on these via the LCM,
+Nix will probably have to update and download a lot of packages.

-The option to just source a minimal virtual Python environment is given via ``MINIMAL_ACCESS_VENV`` (:ref:`Miscellaneous <environmental-variables.miscellaneous>`).
+The option to just source a minimal environment is given via ``MINIMAL_ACCESS_VENV`` (:ref:`Miscellaneous <environmental-variables.miscellaneous>`).
-If enabled, the bare minimum of Python packages to be able to establish a connection to the Kubernetes API is installed.
+If enabled, the bare minimum of packages to be able to establish a connection to the Kubernetes API is installed.

 This is in especially useful for quick incident resolutions